 Mode rules:

 The subparameter Mode is required and may be either Driving, Non-Driving, or All.
-If the top-level model type is one of the I/O or 3-state models, Mode may be Driving, Non-Driving, or All, and up to two C_comp Models may be defined, one for Driving mode and one for Non-driving mode.
-For example, if the C_comp Model mode is Non-Driving, then the C_comp Model is used only in the high-Z state of a 3-state model.
+If the top-level model type is one of the I/O or 3-state models, Mode may be Driving, Non-Driving, or All, and up to two C Comp Models may be defined, one for Driving mode and one for Non-Driving mode.
+For example, if the C Comp Model mode is Non-Driving, then the C Comp Model is used only in the high-Z state of a 3-state model.

 The Mode cannot conflict with the top-level model type.
 For example, if the top-level model type is Open or Output, Mode cannot be set to Non-Driving.
 Similarly, if the top-level model type is Input, Mode cannot be set to Driving.